 February 14, 2023 4 min read

 While painting in cold weather may not be ideal, it's sometimes necessary.
-Maybe you were far too busy during the rest of the year to get to your exterior paint project, or you just now noticed parts of your home's paint you'd like to touch up.
+Maybe you were too busy all year or just now noticed parts of your home you'd like to touch up.
+With the correct technique, tools and materials, you can paint outside even as winter settles in.

-Before you grab a brush and start painting, you may want to take the time to consider some of the unique challenges of painting in cold temperatures.
+Before you grab a brush and start painting, consider some of the unique challenges of painting in cold temperatures.

 First, you'll want to check the weather.
-For exterior painting, cold temperatures are one thing, but snow, rain and ice are another.
-Even if it's not actively snowing or raining during the time you plan to paint, you'll want to make sure there's no precipitation beforehand.
+Cold temperatures are one thing for exterior painting, but snow, rain and ice are another.
+Even if it's not actively snowing or raining when you plan to paint, you'll want to ensure there's no precipitation beforehand.
 Further, icy surfaces will impact your paint application and pose safety risks for you or whoever is painting.

 Next, some paint isn't suited for painting at certain temperatures.
 Check your chosen paint's can for information on the optimal painting temperature and ensure your paint can handle the weather.
 If it can't, you'll either need to buy a new type of paint or wait for more ideal temperatures.